 Yes we offer a range of visits and visitors come into the Nursery.
 Some trips are ‘learning walks’ to the riverside or the town.
 Sometimes we do whole school trips to a farm, zoo or to the seaside.
 You will be given information about visits when they have been planned and arrangements made by the staff team.

 11. How can we find out what the children have been doing?

-Regular news updates are posted on the website and there is a gallery of photo’s showing some of the activities that are offered to the children.
+There are regular posts on our Facebook page.
 In the classrooms the parent boards focus on the teaching and learning for the coming week and you can support your child by updating yourself about what is happening, so that you can talk to your child about it.